 Your data never trains a model

 Conversations, files, business data, and outputs stay in your workspace.
 We don't train on customer data — contractually, not just as a policy.
-Anthropic, OpenAI, and Google operate under no-training, zero-retention agreements for Unify traffic.
+Anthropic, OpenAI, and Google operate under no-training, zero-retention agreements for Droid traffic.

 Untrusted content stays as data